-I wish I’d known how to break in Birkenstocks before I got my first pair.
+I wish I’d known how to break in Birkenstocks before getting my first pair.
 Getting new Birkenstocks for the first time was an exciting moment for me as I’d heard how comfortable and how great they were for posture.

-I suffer from chronic back pain, so it is important to me that my footwear is comfortable, I spent ages trying on various colours and styles of Birks, and I eventually settled on a pair of Arizona Birkibucks in mocha.
+I suffer from chronic back pain, so my footwear must be comfortable.
+I spent ages trying on various colors and styles of Birks.
+I eventually settled on a pair of Arizona Birkibucks in mocha.

 I was so excited to unbox my first pair of Birkenstocks and couldn’t wait to put them on.

 I felt defeated and disillusioned.
-In a desperate attempt to make them more comfortable, I loosened the adjustable straps, but it just made my new sandals too loose, and they kept falling off my feet when I walked.
+I loosened the adjustable straps in a desperate attempt to make them more comfortable, but it just made my new sandals too loose, and they kept falling off my feet when I walked.

-I was so disappointed that I put them in the back of the wardrobe with the rest of my least favourite shoes and there they sat for two years.
+I was so disappointed that I put them in the back of the wardrobe with the rest of my least favorite shoes, and there they sat for two years.

 So in this post, I’m going to show you how to break in Birkenstocks fast, so you can drag yours out of hibernation and start wearing them!